 Well it took awhile to complete but we have successfully finished our Best and Worst Contract selections for 2014 and I thought it would be good to summarize the series.
 For those who have not read this yet I guess it is worth pointing out a few ground rules.
 No rookie contracts are considered for the best or worst deal unless the team did something extraordinary in the negotiation.
 Why?
 Draft salaries are basically slotted so it’s not the benefit or fault of the team it’s simply the system.
-Secondly you don’t have to be a bad player to have … Read the rest
+Secondly you don’t have to be a bad player to … Read the rest

 We finish our best and worst contract series with the Super Bowl Champion Seattle Seahawks